FAQ

 If you’re unsure whether your vehicle is compatible, check your vehicle owners manual or refer to our compatibility guide.

-• Up to 80% less carbon emissions
+• Up to 80% less carbon emissions compared to California gasoline

-• Reduces harmful tailpipe emissions (carbon monoxide, exhaust hydrocarbons, benzene, fine particulate matter etc.,) more info here
+• Reduces harmful tailpipe emissions (carbon monoxide, exhaust hydrocarbons, benzene, fine particulate matter etc.,)

 • Higher resistance to engine knocking.
 E85 is 100 + Octane (RON)